 - The SQL Server Reporting Services (SSRS): Offers data reporting features and dynamic capacities using Hadoop integration.

-- The SQL Server Integration Services (SSIS): Offers extract-transform and Load features of the distinctive kind of data starting with one source then onto the next.
+- The SQL Server Integration Services (SSIS): Offers extract-transform and Load features of the distinctive kind of data starting with one source and then onto the next.
 It very well may be seen as converting raw data into helpful ones.

 Methods to Migrate Data from MySQL to SQL Server